Mentoring

 In 2011, Diana Kimball Berlin launched a distributed mentoring movement.

-She called it /mentoring — as in, yourwebsite.com/mentoring — and she hoped that, one day, it might become as common to every site as an ‘About’ page.
+She called it /mentoring — as in, yourwebsite.com/mentoring — and hoped that, one day, it might become as common to every site as an ‘About’ page.

 “The purpose of /mentoring is to get people to essentially hang their sign out that they are open to mentoring.
 No need to wonder or ask,” writes Roz Duffy.
 “They’re announcing to the world that they are willing to help others and will provide their time and thoughts to those who seek guidance in the areas that the mentor has established they have experience in.”